tomkerkhove/promitor/CONTRIBUTING.md

 ## Documentation

-The documentation for Promitor is stored in `/docs`.
+The documentation for Promitor is hosted on [docs.promitor.io](https://docs.promitor.io) and is maintained in [promitor/legacy-docs](https://github.com/promitor/legacy-docs).

 When adding new functionality to Promitor or modifying existing functionality, please add associated documentation.

-Information about how to build and run the documentation locally can be found in the [README](docs/README.md) for the documentation.
+Information about how to build and run the documentation locally can be found in the [contribution guide]([docs/README.md](https://github.com/promitor/legacy-docs/blob/main/CONTRIBUTING.md)) for the documentation.

 Every PR will automatically build and deploy a preview version of the documentation for you.